 Mossel Bay - visit the Dias Museum before enjoying a short tour of Mossel Bay.
 Return to George via Great Brak and Glentana;

 Day tour of George - visit strawberry and dairy farms before visiting a local cheese maker;

 Other tours - the Garden Route is renowned for its natural beauty and offers the adventurous traveller a host of options to explore our coastline, lakes and natural forests;

-Golf tours - some of the best courses in the country are within an hour’s drive from George and a program may be tailored to suit your handicap.
+Golf tours - some of the best courses in the country are within 10 minutes' drive from us and a program may be tailored to suit your handicap.